CaptainTacticus/Docker/README.md

 # Docker
-Created a simple python app and pushed as a Docker image to AWS ECR
+Created a simple python app containerised and pushed as a Docker image to AWS ECR